AlexisAlegria/node-js-challenge/README.md

 # PINFLAG NODE JS CHALLENGE

 ## Local Installation :computer:

 1. This backend app was developed with `node.js` version v16+ and jest v27.

 2. Clone or download this repository.
 Once you finish downloading, you will move to new folder

-3. Then install the following npm packages:
+3. Then install the following npm packages: :eyes:

 ```sh
 npm install express pg pg-hstore sequelize morgan @babel/polyfill